 What Food Should I Give a Miniature Rottweiler?

-If acquired as a puppy, your dog should eat high-quality puppy food until reaching 12 to 18 months.
+If acquired as a puppy, your dog should eat high-quality puppy food until 12 to 18 months.
 Puppy food for a miniature Rottweiler should also have a high protein ratio.
 Avoid foods with a lot of fillers and by-products.

 How Much Grooming Should a Miniature Rottie Require?